The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 3. Work in notebooks.

-4.1) So what is the forest for human? (opens the first card - "resting-place").
+4.1) So what is a forest for? person? (the first card is opened - "resting-place").

-2) Why is the forest called "Pharmacy"(card opens) "pharmacy").
+2) Why is it called a forest "Pharmacy"(card opens - "pharmacy").

 5) (card opens “house for plants, animals, mushrooms”).

-How do you understand it?
+How do you understand this?

 6) What is the forest for the air?

-How does the forest protect water bodies?
+How do forests protect water bodies?

 How does the forest protect the soil?

-The meaning of the forest
+Meaning of forest

 3. Source of water and food